Search

 If you are having problems talking with your school about adjustments, some steps you could take include

-• escalating the matter to the school principal
+• Escalating the matter to the school principal

-• lodging a complaint with the Education Department in your state or territory, if the school is unwilling to help
+• Lodging a complaint with the Education Department in your state or territory, if the school is unwilling to help

-• lodging a complaint with the Australian Human Rights Commission (AHRC).
+• Lodging a complaint with the Australian Human Rights Commission (AHRC).

 The Australian Government provides information about how schools can support students with a disability.